-As an initial matter, we are sorry that some life event has caused you to consider consulting an anesthesiology malpractice attorney.
-But you’ve come to the right place.
-Anesthesiology cases are exceedingly complex, but it’s what we do.
+Anesthesia malpractice cases are exceedingly complex, but at Davis Adams, it’s what we do.
+We are sorry that life events have caused you to consider consulting anesthesia malpractice lawyers, but you’ve come to the right place.
 We are in your corner and we are here to help.

-The anesthesiologist plays a critical role in a surgical procedure: administering powerful drugs while also carefully controlling a patient’s heart rate, breathing and other critical life functions.
+Anesthesiology malpractice lawyers are often called in when routine procedures go horribly wrong.
+As you may know, an anesthesiologist plays a critical role in a surgical procedure: administering powerful drugs while also carefully controlling a patient’s heart rate, breathing, and other critical life functions.
 When an anesthesia error occurs, the consequences are often catastrophic.

-Generally, the statute of limitation for anesthesiology malpractice in Georgia is two years from the date of the negligent care.
-For children, the statute of limitation is typically tolled (or paused) until the child’s 5th birthday, which means that the statute runs (or expires) on the child’s 7th birthday.
+Generally, the statute of limitations for anesthesia malpractice in Georgia is two years from the date of the negligent care.
+This means you have only two years after the incident to file a case.
+For cases involving children, the statute of limitation is typically tolled (or paused) until the child’s 5th birthday, which means that the statute runs (or expires) on the child’s 7th birthday.

 “I was scheduled for a routine surgery at a well-known Atlanta hospital, and everything seemed to have gone fine until I couldn’t move my left foot in the recovery room.
 I called for the nurse and she told me I’d be fine, that it was normal.
 I never was fine.
 I never regained use of my foot.
 I was referred to Davis Adams by another attorney; she told me that if anyone could figure out what happened, they could.
 And they did.
 They were able to discover that when I was getting my epidural I was also mistakenly given a blood thinner that caused an epidural hematoma.
 And that’s what injured the nerve.
 The anesthesiologist and the hospital settled my case at mediation.
 There’s a reason Jess Davis and Chad Adams are considered the best medical malpractice attorneys in Atlanta.”